thomastschinkel/ocr-image2text/README.md

 # OCR-Image2Text

 ocr-image2text is a Python script to extract text from images using the OCR technology.
-It supports many languages.
+It uses the OCR.space API and It supports many languages.

 ## Features